 Let’s take a look at some of the main features OpenMTP offers and why we highly recommend using it over other tools:

-- Transfer multiple files larger than 4GB in one go
+- Transfer multiple files which are larger than 4GB

 Related: You can download the correct USB drivers for your platform from here: Download Android USB Drivers